yeasy/docker-hyperledger-fabric-base/README.md

 If you want to quickly deploy a local cluster without any configuration and vagrant, please refer to [Start hyperledger cluster using compose](https://github.com/yeasy/docker-compose-files#hyperledger).

 # What is hyperledger-fabric-base?
-Docker image with hyperledger fabric base, which will be utilized as chaincode running environment.
+Docker image with hyperledger fabric base, which will be utilized as the base to build peer and orderer, and the chaincode running environment.

 # How to use this image?
 The docker image is auto built at [https://registry.hub.docker.com/u/yeasy/hyperledger-fabric-base/](https://registry.hub.docker.com/u/yeasy/hyperledger-fabric-base/).